ngntrgduc/get-info-github/README.md

 ### Features
 - Get all repositories, starred, gists
 - Crawled result to a folder if needed.
 It's easier to manage crawled results in a folder (Default will crawl to `data/<github-username>/`)
-- Ignore specific repositories in `ignore.txt`

 ## Todo
 - [ ] More arguments setting:
     - [ ] --starred/-s for crawl only starred repo, also for repos and gists
     - [ ] --sort for sorting crawled result based on number of stars
-- [ ] Maybe switch to Click CLI library for more flexibility?
+    - [ ] Maybe switch to Click CLI library for more flexibility? -> FP style
+    - [ ] Handle multiple usernames -> reuse session for all users

 ### How to use?
 - Install requirements: